eyosen/PI-Web-API-Client-VBA/README.md

-PI Web API Wrapper for VBA
+PI Web API Wrapper for VBA (2017 R2)
 ===

 ## Overview
 This repository has the source code package of the PI Web API Wrapper for VBA.
+This version was developed on top of the PI Web API 2017 R2 swagger specification.

 ## Requirements

- - PI Web API 2017 installed within your domain using Kerberos or Basic Authentication.
+ - PI Web API 2017 R2 installed within your domain using Kerberos or Basic Authentication.
+If you are using an older version, some methods might not work.
  - PI ProcessBook 2012 SP1+
  - .NET Framework 3.5